micahwoods/micahwoods.github.io/_posts/2020-02-17-soil-organic-matter-bullet-list.md

 * I find it most effective to test 100% of the sample that is sent to the lab, with no screening, no removal of aboveground plant material, and with a burn at 440 °C. This is what ATC does with all our clients' samples at Brookside Labs.

 * Measurements I've made of total organic matter from putting greens, in the top 2 cm, give an average of 7.3%.
-That's 73 g of organic matter per 1 kg of soil.
+That's 73 g of organic matter per 1 kg of sample.

 * For golf courses, I recommend testing at least three putting greens annually, and taking at least five subsamples per green to form a composite sample.